fabian-sp/ncOPT/README.md

 Note the argument `dim_out`, which needs to be passed for all constraint functions: it tells the solver what the output dimension of this constraint is.

 The main function class is `ncopt.functions.ObjectiveOrConstraint`.
-It is a simple wrapper around a given Pytorch module (e.g. the checkpoint of your trained network).
-We can evaluate the function and compute gradient using the standard Pytorch `autograd` functionalities.
+It is a simple wrapper around a given PyTorch module (e.g. the checkpoint of your trained network).
+We can evaluate the function and compute gradient using the standard PyTorch `autograd` functionalities.

 ## Example